-Tagged Food For Every Mood, Alida’s second recipe book, Cook From The Heart I want to state that I do not like the layout at all.
+Before I get into Cook From The Heart I want to state that I do not like the layout at all.
 However, I do like that each recipe has its own story.
 It makes the recipe book more personal and it is a great way to get to know Alida a little bit better.
 But the layout is detracting for my exacting eye and I wonder if this is a new look Penguin are going for?
 That aside, the photographs are stunning and accompany each recipe.
 From the happy chapter I will soon be trying the passion fruit lemonade (page 11) as it sounds absolutely refreshing.
 I just had to try the ultimate oven fried chips (page 25) and I made them for dinner last Saturday night.
-I love that I did not have to deep fry the chips but I was not sure how hot to make the oil.
+Even though I loved that I did not have to deep fry the chips, I was not sure how hot to make the oil.
 I suspect I did not get it hot enough and if you look closely at the photograph you can see bubbles.
-I would suggest you get the oil bubbling hot before putting the chips in.
+Personally, I would suggest you get the oil bubbling hot before putting the chips in.
 I also chose not to peel the potatoes as I was using small fir potatoes, but it is worth peeling them as Alida recommends.

 Alida shares that the easiest chapter to write was the one providing recipes for melancholy moments.
 Food without a doubt is the ultimate comforter.
 I agree with Alida that roast chicken (page 38) is comfort food and it would be my wish for my least meal, if I ever get that blessing.
 I chose to make the lemon syrup pudding (page 62) as my tester recipe for the book and it was stunning.